UWSEDS-aut17/uwseds-group-city-fynders/README.md

 4. Tertiary industry related: Restaurants, museums, bars

 **Highlights:**
-Four Categories of indicators
+- our Categories of indicators
-Customized  indicators
+- Customized  indicators
-Geographic Visualization on a map
+- Geographic Visualization on a map

 The data will be added in the future if we consider other important indicators for these four categories.